-Built in 1894 and listed on the National Register of Historic Places, the Whittemore House was described by Phillip Johnson as “an architectural masterpiece.”
+The historic Whittemore House, the home of women’s political activity in the nation’s capital for nearly 100 years, was built in 1894.
+Listed on the National Register of Historic Places for its architectural and historical significance, the Whittemore House was described by Phillip Johnson as “an architectural masterpiece.”
 It is open to the public as a museum and has served as the clubhouse for the Woman’s National Democratic Club (WNDC) since 1927.
-Over the years, the Foundation has undertaken many projects to restore and preserve the building and its exquisite features.
+Over the years, the WNDC Educational Foundation has undertaken many projects to preserve the building and its exquisite features.

 © Copyright 2021.
 WNDC Educational Foundation is a not-for-profit 501(c)(3).
 EIN 52 1743808.
 Contributions are tax deductible to the full extent of the law.